Sting's 'Fragile', Nickelback's 'Rockstar' Are King's Favourite Tracks

-King shared with IANS: “I personally feel there is no one particular day to celebrate music, I listen to music all the time every day of the year.
+King shared, “I personally feel there is no one particular day to celebrate music, I listen to music all the time every day of the year.
 Music is an important part of my life, so I celebrate it each second of the day.
 There is nothing more magical and alive then music for me.”

 Talking about what tracks he would revisit on the occasion, he said: “I would also take this day and listen to my favourite tracks ‘Fragile’ by Sting which relaxes me down and ‘Rockstar’ by Nickelback which gets me into the groove.”